 These captions can also be edited from links to Gallery items made in Notebook entries.
 Note that only the owner of the attachment can add or edit captions.

 You can filter the files displayed in the Gallery by use of the search bar.
 This accepts any name or part-name, so you can filter by file suffix, such as ‘doc’.
+You can also fiter using the RSpace unique identifier for a file if you know it.
 Note that if a specific item you are searching for is not showing, that you might be in the wrong file-type Gallery.

 What is more, media can be sorted by name/data using the Order by dropdown.